 Measuring the Coffee

-Fellow designed the Stagg brewer so one could make coffee without needing to weigh anything.
-If you look at the photo below you will see a single dot and a double dot.
+Fellow designed the Stagg brewer to make coffee without needing to weigh anything.
+In the photo below, you will see a single dot and a double dot.
 When you fill coffee beans or grounds to the single dot line, you will have approximately 20 grams of coffee.
-The double dot is used for making larger batches.
+The double dot is used to make larger batches.

 Grinding the Coffee

 According to Fellow, the Stagg Coffee Dripper uses a Medium Grind.
 I found the grind size to be quite sensitive.
-My first brew was a little too fine and the extraction took over 5 minutes.
-Then I made the grind a little more coarse and is brewed in under a minute, which was too fast.
+My first brew was a little too fine, and the extraction took over five minutes.
+Then, I made the grind a little more coarse, and it brewed in under a minute, which was too fast.

 Brewing the Coffee